Effective Kotlin Item 34: Consider defining a DSL for complex object creation

 A set of Kotlin features used together allows us to make a configuration-like Domain Specific Language (DSL).
-Such DSLs are useful when we need to define more complex objects, or a hierarchical structure of objects.
-They are not easy to define, but once they are defined, they hide boilerplate and complexity and a developer can express his or her intentions more clearly.
+Such DSLs are useful when we need to define more complex objects or a hierarchical structure of objects.
+They are not easy to define, but once this has been done they hide boilerplate code and the complexity of our code, therefore a developer can express his or her intentions more clearly.

-For instance, Kotlin DSL is a popular way to express HTML: both classic HTML, and React HTML.
-This is how it can look like:
+For instance, Kotlin DSL is a popular way to express both classic HTML and React HTML.
+This is how this could look:

-Views on other platforms can be defined using DSLs as well.
+Views on other platforms can also be defined using DSLs.
 Here is a simple Android view defined using the Anko library:

-Similarly, with desktop applications.
-Here is a view defined on TornadoFX that is built on top of the JavaFX:
+It is similar with desktop applications.
+Here is a view defined in TornadoFX (that is built on top of JavaFX):

 DSLs are also often used to define data or configurations.
-Here is API definition in Ktor, also a DSL:
+Here is an API definition in Ktor which also uses a DSL:

 Here are test case specifications defined in Kotlin Test: